 #ADA30InColor: a series of original essays on the past, present, and future of disability rights and justice by disabled BIPOC (Black, Indigenous, People of Color) writers.
 Published and edited by Alice Wong, Disability Visibility Project.
 Project Coordinator, Andraéa LaVant.
 Plain language summaries, Finn Gardiner.
 Audio narration, Alejandra Ospina.
-For more, read this article about our 7/26 online event by Hari Srinivasan for the Daily Cal.
+For more, read this article about our 7/26 online event by Hari Srinivasan for the Daily Cal and check out the video below (text transcript).

 Timotheus Gordon, Jr.